AbdElRahmanOsama182/AnimalPro/README.md

     .....
     ```

     Each animal is associated with a list of characteristics, which are then used for matching.
+We will discuss below how we gathered this data.

 3. **Checking Animal Rules**: